juwel-development/T-frontend-react/Readme.md

 ## Motivation

 I worked in several frontend projects and I had the feeling that over the last years the complexity and number of dependencies increased.
-The goal of this approach is to go back to the basics and check what is really needed to be productive in the frontend.
+The goal of this approach is to go back to the basics and check what is really needed to be productive when building a frontend web application.
 I am now using this architecture and techstack in other frontend projects and will update this project whenever there is a new learning.

-### What is really needed for a frontends?
+### What is really needed for a frontend?

 I was thinking about what libraries were really boosting my productivity in the frontend.
 In my opinion there must be some library to build reusable components.
 In this example I was using `React`, but Vue, Angular or even Webcomponents work.
 For styling components I am